Looking for the best platform to accommodate your eCommerce dreams? Trust us, we know the struggle.

 - Behaviour - A look at how visitors act on your site.
 This metric lets you see where your customers are dropping off before they reach the cart, and also how many pages they view before leaving or taking a converting action.

 - Sales - A deep dive into where your store is making its money and what avenues are proving less fruitful.
 Sales reports can show you your orders, gross sales and discount value over time, along with others that can shape your pricing and campaigns in the future.

 - Custom - This is a collection of all the metrics that you want.
 You can create a single dashboard that shows the reports that mean the most to you and the ones that you feel are most crucial to the shaping of your store.

 As comprehensive as they are, the big drawback to Shopify’s reports is that they’re not available for all plans.
-Here’s the list of what reports are available to the 3 primary Shopify plans:

 The biggest takeaway from this is that the super important ‘sales’ reports are not available for Shopify Basic users.
 This is a big hindrance of the plan, as knowing and understanding the mechanics of a store’s sales is quite often the difference between a beginner store and one with some telling growth.

 For context, one of Shopify’s main competitors, BigCommerce, provides full access to reports across all plans.
 That being said, its reports are a bit more basic than Shopify’s, and while still fairly comprehensive, they lack some store-defining metrics.

 One last bonus for Shopify’s reports: they’re super easy to read.
 Seriously; we’ve even got a guide for mastering Shopify reports data in less than 10 minutes!

 We’ve also got a guide on how to track that most crucial of metrics - your conversion rate!